BjarneBetjent/frontend-Stats-preview-card-component/README.md

 # Frontend Mentor - Stats preview card component

-My solution for the desktop version of the stats preview carc component
+My solution for the desktop version of the stats preview carc component.
+Mobile version had not yet been implemented